mikegloudemans/insulin-resistance-colocalization/README.md

 NOTE: The scripts can ONLY be run from this directory, as the file paths are specified relative to this top level.

-##### Table of Contents
-[TOC]

-## Methods (`scripts`)

-Here I describe the individual steps in the analysis, all of which can be found in the `scripts` folder.

-For the sake of clarity, I describe the individual steps in the order in which they appear in `pipe.sh`, rather than alphabetizing them by filename.

-### `scripts/pre_coloc`

-Scripts to preprocess the GWAS and eQTL data, and to identify which loci will be tested for colocalization.

-#### `scripts/pre_coloc/format_gwas/munge.sh`

-Munge the original data files for IR-related traits into a format required to run the colocalization pipeline.
-This step might not be necessary if the data are already downloaded in a munged format, as specified below in the _Required Data_ section.

-### `scripts/colocalization`

-#### `scripts/colocalization/test_IR_colocs.py`

-Just a wrapper script to run the main colocalization pipeline, which is available as a separate Github module as described below.

-### `scripts/post_coloc`

-Various scripts needed to process the output of the colocalization algorithm so that we can draw conclusions.

-I eventually hope to incorporate these steps into a more user-friendly and generalized pipeline that can be applied to an arbitrary set of GWAS.

-#### `scripts/post_coloc/config`

-Contains config files specifying the exact steps to be taken and filters to be used for the post-processing steps.

-Also, specifies the location of the output directory where post-processed results should be placed.

-#### `scripts/post_coloc/summarize_pre_test_statistics.R`

-Counts the number of SNPs, loci, and genes available at each stage of filtering in the pipeline, and writes them to an output file located at `{output_directory}/full_coloc_results_qced.txt`.

-Also, checks to make sure all tests were run as planned (i.e. the pipeline didn't exit early, or run into a formatting issue that forced it to skip over all instances of a certain GWAS).
-You'll need to examine the output of the script to ensure that not a large number of tests were dropped, since this step doesn't throw any actual error even if the results are unusual.

-#### `scripts/post_coloc/aggregate_coloc_results.R`

-Adds a few additional annotations, such as HGNC gene ID and rsid.
-Output will be placed at `{output_directory}/clpp_results_{analysis_date}.txt`.

-#### `scripts/post_coloc/last_qc_check.R`

-The final QC check for any final errors in the file.
-You'll have to inspect the output yourself to verify correctness.
-Specifically, we look for:

-* Were the vast majority of candidate SNPs actually tested for colocalization?
-(Some dropout is normal due to minor eQTL / GWAS / reference genome discrepancies, as well as due to loci for which the eQTL gene lies too far from the GWAS locus to be confidently tested.
-But if more than ~5% of loci were dropped, this usually means something went wrong, and you'll have to look at the output from the colocalization pipeline itself to understand the error.)
-* Does the final range of p-values for best GWAS SNPs per locus match our specified thresholds?
-* Does the final range of p-values for best eQTL SNPs per locus match our specified thresholds?
-* Does every individual GWAS and every individual eQTL study have a reasonable number of tested loci? (e.g. not 0)
-* Are there a large number of loci for which not many SNPs (e.g. < 10) were present in the GWAS / eQTL overlap?
-  (This would
-  imply that a colocalization test is inappropriate for these loci.)
-If so, consult the accompanying table to see which files have many loci without many SNPs present.

-#### `scripts/post_coloc/classify_results`

-After the colocalization results have been aggregated into a single file and QC checks have been performed, we then add an additional classification step for prioritizing loci with certain characteristics or from specific high-priority GWAS, as described in the methods section of the paper.

-This analysis is performed using the R script in `scripts/post_coloc/classify_results/classify_results.R` and requires an additional configuration file that specifies the exact classifications to be made.
-This config file (of which several examples are already included) can be modified to work with virtually any GWAS and QTL files for arbitrary classification schema, but a description of that is outside of the scope of this project.
-I plan to release that independently of this project and will link it here when published.

-#### `scripts/post_coloc/get_variant_veps.R`

-Fetch the Variant Effect Predictor annotations for all SNPs overlapping the loci of interest, as well as all "LD buddies" of the lead GWAS SNPs (r2 < 0.8).
-This may not be necessary for all applications, but it gives us an initial sense of how many of the candidate colocalizations are likely intergenic vs. how many overlap genic features such as coding regions, promoters, and/or introns.
-Output file will be placed in `{output_directory}/vep_summary_{analysis_date}.txt`.

-### `scripts/auxiliary`

-A few other miscellaneous scripts for analyses that may be of interest but were not explicitly described in the paper.

-#### `scripts/auxiliary/get_quantiles.R`

-Empirically determine what levels of the modified CLPP score represent top 20% (weak) and top 5% (strong) colocalization in the list of candidate loci tested.
-This is done using the CLPP results located at `{output_directory}/full_coloc_results_qced.txt`.

 ## Required Tools / Dependencies